Richard Dansky: Career

 Dansky has published four media tie-in novels through White Wolf, including Clan Novel Lasombra and the Trilogy of the Second Age for Exalted.
 He also wrote a tie-in novel for Ghost Recon: Wildlands entitled Dark Waters (Ubisoft, 2017).
-His original fiction includes the novella Shadows In Green (Yard Dog Press, 2004); the novels Firefly Rain (Wizards of the Coast Discoveries, 2008), Vaporware (JournalStone, 2013), and Ghost of a Marriage (Crossroad Press, 2022); and the short story collections Snowbird Gothic (Crossroad Press, 2018) and A Meeting In The Devil's House (Twisted Publishing, 2023).
+His original fiction includes the novella Shadows In Green (Yard Dog Press, 2004); the novels Firefly Rain (Wizards of the Coast Discoveries, 2008), Vaporware (JournalStone, 2013), Ghost of a Marriage (Crossroad Press, 2022) and Ghosts of Smoke and Flame (Independent, 2026); and the short story collections Snowbird Gothic (Crossroad Press, 2018) and A Meeting In The Devil's House (Twisted Publishing, 2023).
 His short fiction has appeared in numerous magazines and anthologies including PseudoPod, Dark Faith, Cosmic Horror Monthly, and Madness on the Orient Express.
 His writing has consistently garnered praise for its versatility and power.

-Richard's first non-fiction publication came in the academic journal Lovecraft Studies.
-He has since published widely in magazines and books including Green Man Review, Studies in Weird Fiction, The 100 Greatest Games series from Green Ronin, the sports blog Off-Tackle Empire, and the collection of essays on slasher movies entitled Butcher Knives and Body Counts.
+Dansky's first non-fiction publication came in the academic journal Lovecraft Studies.
+He has since published widely in magazines and books including Green Man Review, Studies in Weird Fiction, The 100 Greatest Games series from Green Ronin, the sports blog Off-Tackle Empire, and has written for numerous collections of film essays from Ghost Show Press.
+His most recent non-fiction book is The Video Game Writer's Guide to Surviving an Industry That Hates You (CRC, 2025).

-Richard is widely regarded as a senior expert in video game narrative and writing.
+In 2026, Dansky received the inaugural Lifetime Achievement Award for Game Writing from the IGDA Game Writing SIG, the world's oldest professional organization dedicated to supporting game writing.
 In 2009 he was identified as one of the top 20 video game writers in the world by Game Developer.
-A former executive of the IGDA Game Writing Special Interest Group, he has served on the advisory board on the Game Narrative Summit at GDC for well over a decade.
-He also adjudicates the annual Student Game Narrative Analysis Competition at GDC, helping the winning students to present poster sessions at the conference.
+A former executive of the IGDA Game Writing Special Interest Group, he has served on the advisory board on the Game Narrative Summit at GDC for close to two decades.
+He also adjudicated the annual Student Game Narrative Analysis Competition at GDC, helping the winning students to present poster sessions at the conference.
 For many years, he curated the Narrative track at East Coast Game Conference in Raleigh, North Carolina.
-He has also contributed to numerous books on game narrative, including Game Writing: Narrative Skills for Videogames and On Writing Horror, and speaks frequently at schools, conferences, and other venues.
+He has also contributed to numerous books on game narrative, including Game Writing: Narrative Skills for Videogames and On Writing Horror.

 His namesake, Rich Dansky, appears as a player character in the scenario "And I Feel Fine," by Geoffrey C. Grabowski, which was published in the One Shots sourcebook for Unknown Armies.
-He has also been referenced in numerous novels and video games, including Alan Wake and Far Cry 5, which features an extended side quest for a missing Bigfoot researcher named Dansky.
+He has also been referenced in Alan Wake and Far Cry 5, which features an extended side quest for a missing Bigfoot researcher named Dansky.